 MCB Certificate in Microbiology

-The Certificate in Microbiology option allows undergraduate majors to obtain recognition for completing coursework providing a foundational understanding of the discipline of microbiology at multiple levels and from multiple perspectives.
+The Certificate in Microbiology option allows any UIUC undergraduate major to obtain recognition for completing coursework providing a foundational understanding of the discipline of microbiology at multiple levels and from multiple perspectives.
 Students completing the certificate will be presented with an official certificate document and will be free to use this credential on a CV/resume or application for advanced study.

 To declare the certificate, students must meet with an MCB advisor and complete the online declaration form by the 10th day of their final semester.
 In order to receive the printed certificate, students will be expected to complete the checklist and turn it in to the MCB Advising Office for certification by the last day of classes in their final semester.

 Certificate students must complete a minimum of 11 credit hours of coursework from the Approved List of Courses below.
 One lecture course of 3 credit hours and one microbiology-focused laboratory course of at least 2 credit hours are required specifically.
 The remaining credit hours may come from any of the other courses on the Approved List.
 Students are strongly encouraged to select a diverse set of courses (e.g., one in microbial physiology or biochemistry and one in pathogenesis) with at least one that includes discussions of primary literature.

 Note all of these courses (except MCB 290) may also count toward the 15 credit hours of advanced MCB courses required for MCB majors.